kailash-manasarovar/statement/docs/timeline/2026/march.md

 - That night, I hear Mrs Wasserman's voice in the room.
 - I think they staged it through the iPhone.

+## No room for form - Rumi

+On the night when you cross the street
+From your shop and your house (chip shop, editing suite) To the cemetery (porn studio, makeshift operating theatre, storeroom of hydraulic acid)

+You’ll hear me hailing you from inside
+The open grave, and you’ll realize
+How we’ve always been together.

+I am the clear consciousness-core
+Of your being, the same in
+Ecstasy as in self-hating fatigue.

+That night, when you escape your fear of snakebite (He's talking to me now) And all irritations with the ants, you’ll hear
+My familiar voice, see the candle being lit,
+Smell the incense, the surprise meal fixed
+By the lover inside all your other lovers.

+This heart tumult is my signal (I just had it) to you igniting in the tomb.
+So don’t fuss with the shroud
+And the graveyard dust.
+Those get ripped open and washed away
+In the music of our final meeting.
+(Job 33)

+And don’t look for me in human shape, (that's for brain-damaged me) I am inside your looking.
+No room
+For form with love this strong.

 ## Thalazur Bandol

 - I stay a few days at the Thalazur Bandol before driving to Lourdes.